The Jacksonville shooter killed a devoted dad, a beloved mom and a teen helping support his family

 JACKSONVILLE, Fla.
 (AP) — A.J.
 Laguerre worked at a Dollar General store after finishing high school to help support the grandmother who raised him.
-Angela Michelle Carr was an Uber driver beloved by her children.
+Angela Michelle Carr was an Uber driver and beloved mother.
 Jerrald Gallion relished weekends with his 4-year-old daughter.

 All three were slain Saturday when a gunman with swastikas painted on his rifle opened fire at the Dollar General where Laguerre worked in Jacksonville.
 The sheriff said writings left by the killer, a 21-year-old white man, made clear that he was motivated by racism.
 Each victim was Black.